cjcobb6/Downsample/README.md

 Blocks, a class I defined.
 These blocks contain the integers they represent, as well as the frequency of characters of the blocks that were merged together to form said block.
-This allows us to pass the previous iteration's blocks into the next without having to start from scratch, while preserving still preserving the frequencies from the original image.
+This allows us to pass the previous iteration's blocks into the next without having to start from scratch, while still preserving the frequencies from the original image.

 The concurrent part of my algorithm is lock free and wait free in each